jneem/jekyll-now/_posts/tikz/merge.md

 a3 b2
 ```

 which isn't a legal patch because patches aren't allowed to swap lines.
-To
-summarize, the merge we were considering isn't perfect because we gave an
-example of a future which had no continuation.

 ## Terminological remarks